dmackenz/Neural-Network-Flow-Diagram/README.md

 Open index.html in a browser to run.

 Signals are fed forward via Newton's law F = ma.

+This sketch was inspired by Daniel Shiffman's book "The Nature of Code".
 ```javascript
 // steering behaviour
 var start = network[current].connection.start;